-Closing School Due to Inclement Weather
+Canceling In-Person Learning Due to Inclement Weather

 Information and Procedures

-• Full-day school closure (Emergency Day)
+• E-Learning Day (Emergency Day)

 • Delayed start

-When considering changes to schedules due to inclement weather, District 303 closely monitors future and current weather and travel conditions, as well as routinely engages with local and neighboring public officials and school districts.
-Specifically, we’re assessing how weather conditions may impact travel for buses and individuals and those walking to and from school.
-While extreme cold temperatures play a factor in the decision, there are no specific temperatures which automatically trigger the closing or delayed start of school(s).
+When considering changes to schedules due to inclement weather, District 303 closely monitors future and current weather and travel conditions.
+Leadership also routinely confers with local and neighboring public officials and school districts.
+Specifically, we’re assessing how weather conditions may impact travel for buses, families who drive students to and from school, and those who walk.
+While extreme cold temperatures play a factor in the decision, there are no specific temperatures which automatically trigger the closing or delayed start of school.

 When Will District 303 Make a Decision?

-We recognize the challenges that abrupt schedule changes can have on families.
-Which is why District 303 aims to notify families of a closing or delayed start as early as possible.
 To the extent possible based on forecasted or actual weather conditions, communication procedures are as follows:

 • Depending on how weather conditions evolve, District 303 may need to close schools midday if conditions warrant.